kieranjwhite/fezier/README.md

 The dirty recangle returned by the draw_canvasDirty function is reset at the start of every draw_strokeMoveTo function call.
-To allow for greater control there is also the extant dirty rectangle which is returned with a call to draw_canvasExtantDirty.
-This dirty rectangle is reset as by a call to draw_strokeMoveTO (as before) but also by invoking the following code anytime as desired:
+To allow for greater control there is also the extant dirty rectangle which is returned by a call to draw_canvasExtantDirty.
+This dirty rectangle is reset with a call to draw_strokeMoveTO (as before) but also by invoking the following code anytime as desired:

 <pre>